ungive/loon/api/specification.md

   // Must be called if all chunks have been received,
   // otherwise the client panics.
   Success() error
-  // Returns a channel that is closed if the request is closed,
+  // Returns a channel that is closed in the following cases:
-  // either because Close() was called on this Request instance
+  // - when the Client itself has been closed with the Close() method,
-  // and RequestClosed has been sent to the client,
+  // - when the Close() method is called on this Request,
-  // because the response from the client has timed out
+  // - when the client has closed the response with a CloseResponse message,
-  // when the client did not send a response message in time,
+  // - when the client times out because it did not respond in time, or
-  // or because the client disconnected.
+  // - when the client disconnected.
   Closed() chan struct{}
   // Closes the request prematurely, if it hasn't already been completed,
   // by sending a RequestClosed message to the client.